-A pour-over coffee grinder has to produce consistent grind size, have adjustable settings, and be durable.
-Here are our top three choices that have these characteristics:
+A pour-over coffee grinder has to produce consistent grind size, have adjustable settings for different brew methods, and be durable.
+Our top three choices with these characteristics are:

-I’ll review our top six grinders for pour-over coffee.
-I’ll give you the key features of each one and provide you with a buying guide where I’ll explain every single thing you should look for when shopping for coffee grinders.
+I’ll review our top six grinders for pour-over coffee, including each key feature with a guide that explains everything you should look for when shopping for coffee grinders.
 Let’s get into all things pour-over coffee grinders.

 What Makes A Grinder Good For Pour-Over?

-Consistency makes a good grinder for pour-over.
-More consistency means more clarity in your cup.
+Consistency is the most important factor, as more consistency means more clarity in your cup.

-A good coffee grinder for pour-over creates consistent grind size.
-The extraction depends on the grind size.
-Generally, every coffee grinder creates fines (finest coffee grounds) and boulders (large coffee ground pieces).
+Extraction (aka flavor) depends on the grind size.
+Generally, every coffee grinder creates fines (micro coffee grounds) and boulders (large coffee ground pieces).
 While some inconsistency is unavoidable, most of the coffee grounds should be similar in size for a well-extracted cup.

 Another important factor for a pour-over coffee grinder is control.
-Remember, the proper grind size varies based on your brewing method, as a V60 has a finer grind than a Chemex, and lighter roasts are finer than darker roasts.
+Remember, the proper grind size varies based on your brewing method, as a V60 has a finer grind than a Chemex and lighter roasts should be ground finer than darker roasts.
 Not to mention, your individual preferences will determine grind size (I grind a little more coarse for a lighter body).
-A grinder with a range of adjustable settings gives you more control over your final brew.
+A grinder with various adjustable settings gives you more control over your final brew.

 Finally, a burr grinder is better than a blade grinder for pour-over coffee.
-I’ll talk more about this in the buying guide, but a burr grinder produces consistent grind size.
+I’ll discuss that later, but a burr grinder produces consistent grind size.
 Blade chops the coffee beans while burr grinders crush them between two burrs.
 The result is a more uniform grind.